moj-analytical-services/splink/docs/blog/posts/2023-07-27-feature_update.md

 Some of the improvements include:

 * More Topic Guides covering things such as [Record Linkage Theory](https://moj-analytical-services.github.io/splink/topic_guides/theory/record_linkage.html), [Guidance on Splink's backends](https://moj-analytical-services.github.io/splink/topic_guides/backends/backends.html) and [String Fuzzy Matching](https://moj-analytical-services.github.io/splink/topic_guides/comparisons/choosing_comparators.html).
-* A [Contributors Guide](https://moj-analytical-services.github.io/splink/CONTRIBUTING.html) to make contrbuting to Splink even easier.
+* A [Contributors Guide](https://moj-analytical-services.github.io/splink/CONTRIBUTING.html) to make contributing to Splink even easier.
 If you are interested in getting involved in open source, check the guide out!
 * Adding tables to the Comparison [libraries documentation](../../comparison_level_library.md) to show the functions available for each SQL backend.

 Thanks to everyone who filled out our [feedback survey](https://forms.gle/4S9PJgFX7opE9ggu9).
 If you have any more feedback or ideas for how we can make the docs better please do let us know by [raising an issue](https://github.com/moj-analytical-services/splink/issues), [starting a discussion](https://github.com/moj-analytical-services/splink/discussions) or filling out the survey.